 While making an investment, the time period plays an important role as the amount of investment depends on the time horizon of the investment, the time period also affects the risk profile of an investment.
 An investment with a lower time period carried lower risk as compared to an investment with a higher time period.

 There are two types of market-based on the maturity of claim:

-Since these instruments have low maturity period, they carry a lower risk and a reasonable rate of return for the investors, generally in the form of interest.
+Since these instruments have a low maturity period, they carry a lower risk and a reasonable rate of return for the investors, generally in the form of interest.

 Capital market refers to the market where instruments with medium- and long-term maturity are traded.
 This is the market where the maximum interchange of money happens, it helps companies get access to money through equity capital, preference share capital, etc. and it also provides investors access to invest in the equity share capital of the company and be a party to the profits earned by the company.